Drug information

 • Fever

-• Bleeding disorder or on a blood thinner
+• Bleeding disorder or taking a blood thinner

 • Fainting during or after receiving an injection